VigneshwaranBS/Clustering_in_machine_learning_from_scratch/README.md

 This is an implementation of K-means clustering algorithm using Scikit-learn, a popular machine learning library for Python.
 Scikit-learn provides an efficient implementation of K-means algorithm that can be easily used for clustering tasks.

 ## Files
-k_means_sklearn.py: Python script that contains the implementation of K-means clustering algorithm using Scikit-learn. data.csv: Sample dataset for clustering.
+clustering.ipynb: Python script that contains the implementation of K-means clustering algorithm using Scikit-learn.
+Players.csv: Sample dataset for clustering.

 ## Dependencies
 Python 3.x